 - 3. At least 30 minutes before you’re ready to grill, remove the chicken from the refrigerator.
 Drain and discard the marinade.
 Pat the chicken dry.

 - 4. Prepare a charcoal or gas grill for indirect grilling over medium heat.
-If using charcoal, bank the lit coals on one side of the grill bed, and place a drip pan in the area without coals.
+If using charcoal, pile the lit coals on one side of the grill and place a drip pan in the area without coals.
 If using gas, preheat the burners, then turn off 1 or more of the burners to create a cooler zone.
 The temperature inside the grill should be 350º to 375ºF (180º to 190ºC).
 Brush and oil the grill grate.

 Hungry for more?
 Chow down on these: